Children Allege Assault, Drugging at Immigration Detention Facilities Across U.S.

 But John Doe 2 landed in a far more troubled corner of the system, according to a first-person sworn declaration in a current legal motion against the federal government for unlawful and inappropriate detainment of children.
 His account is one of dozens describing overloaded and secretive shelters, treatment centers and secure detention facilities for undocumented minors, which at their worst have allegedly been home to neglect, assault and other horrific abuse.

-The allegations in these documents, as well as recent facility inspection reports and other lawsuits, range from unsanitary conditions and invasive monitoring of mail and phone calls to unairconditioned rooms in hot Texas summers and dosing children with cocktails of psychotropic drugs disguised as vitamins.
+The allegations in these documents, as well as recent facility inspection reports and other lawsuits, range from unsanitary conditions and invasive monitoring of mail and phone calls to unair-conditioned rooms in hot Texas summers and dosing children with cocktails of psychotropic drugs disguised as vitamins.
 At one facility, children recounted being held down for forcible injections, which medical records show are powerful antipsychotics and sedatives.

 This is the system the children who have been separated from their parents are entering.
-And, even after the executive order Donald Trump signed on Wednesday, presented as a way to end the separation of migrant families, it is the system in which the children already separated and thousands of other undocumented children currently remain.
+And, even after the executive order Donald Trump signedon Wednesday, presented as a way to end the separation of migrant families, it is the system in which the children already separated and thousands of other undocumented children currently remain.

 “There seems to be a level of cruel intent I’ve never seen before and a real indifference to the well-being of a child,” said Holly Cooper, one of the many attorneys challenging the government’s detainment of minors.
 Cooper regularly visits facilities and represents a number of migrant children as co-director of the Immigration Law Clinic at University of California, Davis.